-Under the Delaware General Corporation Law and the Restated Certificate of Incorporation of the Corporation (as from time to time in effect, the "Charter"), (i) the affirmative vote of the holders of the shares of capital stock present in person or represented by proxy at the Meeting representing a plurality of the votes cast on the matter will be required to elect each of the directors to be elected by the applicable class of capital stock, (ii) the affirmative vote of the holders of the shares of capital stock outstanding on the Record Date representing a majority of the votes entitled to be cast on the matter will be required to approve and adopt the proposed amendments to the Charter (the "Charter Amendments") and (iii) the affirmative vote of the holders of the shares of capital stock representing a majority of the votes present in person or represented by proxy at the Meeting and entitled to be cast on the matter will be required to approve or adopt each of the other matters identified in this Proxy Statement as being presented to holders of capital stock at the Meeting.
+Under the Delaware General Corporation Law and the Restated Certificate of Incorporation of the Corporation (as from time to time in effect, the "Charter"), (i) the affirmative vote of the holders of the shares of capital stock present in person or represented by proxy at the Meeting representing a plurality of the votes cast on the matter will be required to elect each of the directors to be elected by the applicable class of capital stock, (ii) the affirmative vote of the holders of the votes entitled to be cast on the matter will be required to be cast on the matter will be required to approve and adopt the proposed amendments to the Charter relating to certain definitions (the "Definitional Charter Amendments") and, together with the Definitional Charter Amendments, the "Charter Amendments") and (iii) the affirmative vote of the holders of the shares of capital stock representing a majority of the votes present in person or represented by proxy at the Meeting and entitled to be cast on the matter will be required to approve or adopt each of the shares of capital stock representing a majority of the votes present in person or represented by proxy at the Meeting and entitled to be cast on the matter will be required to approve or adopt each of the shares identified in this Proxy Statement as being presented to holders of capital stock at the Meeting.

-All the shares of capital stock that are represented at the Meeting by properly executed proxies received prior to or at the Meeting and not revoked will be voted at the Meeting in accordance with the instructions indicated in such proxies. no instructions are indicated, such proxies will be voted for approval of the Charter Amendments and the UAL Corporation 1995 Directors Plan (the "Directors Plan" or the "New Plan"), for the election of directors of the class, if any, on which the shares represented by the Proxy are entitled to vote; for the ratification of the appointment of Arthur Andersen LLP, and against the stockholder proposal.
+All the shares of capital stock that are represented at the Meeting by properly executed proxies received prior to or at the Meeting and not revoked will be voted at the Meeting in accordance with the instructions indicated in such proxies.
+IF NO INSTRUCTIONS ARE INDICATED, SUCH PROXIES WILL BE VOTED FOR APPROVAL OF EACH OF THE CHARTER AMENDMENTS AND THE UAL CORPORATION 1995 DIRECTORS PLAN (THE "DIRECTORS PLAN" OR THE "NEW PLAN"), FOR THE ELECTION OF DIRECTORS OF THE CLASS, IF ANY, ON WHICH THE SHARES REPRESENTED BY THE PROXY ARE ENTITLED TO VOTE; FOR THE RATIFICATION OF THE APPOINTMENT OF ARTHUR ANDERSEN LLP, AND AGAINST THE STOCKHOLDER

+PROPOSAL.
 The Board of Directors of the Corporation does not know of any matters, other than as described in the Notice of Meeting attached to this Proxy Statement, that are to come before the Meeting.
 If a proxy is given, the persons named in such proxy will have authority to vote in accordance with their best judgment on any other matter that is properly presented at the Meeting for action, including without limitation any proposal to adjourn the Meeting or otherwise concerning the conduct of the Meeting.